 Kenya lies on Africa’s east coast.
 Uganda borders it to the west, Tanzania to the south, South Sudan and Ethiopia to the north, Somalia to the northeast, and the Indian Ocean to the southeast.
 It’s a land of astonishing diversity with extraordinary tourist attractions excellent for wilderness adventure vacations.
 Nairobi, the capital, is a bustling city where colonial buildings rub shoulders with modern skyscrapers, while steamy, coastal Mombasa retains its solid Arabic influence and history as it continues to be Kenya’s largest and busiest port.

 Kenya is an excellent addition to gorilla trekking in the neighboring Uganda or Rwanda.
-But if you want to wander only around the savannah wild, the destination on its own is fulfilling.
-To avoid the COVID-19 bureaucracy, you don’t have to cross any borders.
-The coastal beaches provide a perfect getaway vacation to end your safari.
+But if on your first safari in Kenya you want to wander only around the savannah wilderness, the destination on its own is fulfilling.
+When planning your trip, including the coastal beaches.
+They are a perfect getaway vacation to end your Kenya safari.